apigee/registry-experimental/samples/README.md

 Note: Please make sure you are running a registry instance of version `v0.5.3` or higher.

-* Now, since you are running the local version, you will need to manually invoke the controller to generate the expeccted artifacts.
+* Now, since you are running the local version, you will need to manually invoke the controller to generate the expected artifacts.
 *  Run the following command to invoke the controller:
 ```
 registry resolve projects/$PROJECT/locations/global/artifacts/apihub-manifest